Skip to main content

 In 2021, through swift decision making and strong local support, a partnership was formed to launch the UPMC Jameson School of Nursing at UPMC Hamot, a rigorous, RN diploma program featuring an incredible 900 hours of clinical learning.

-The first class of nurses at the UPMC Jameson School of Nursing at UPMC Hamot represents the most diverse group of nursing students in the UPMC system.
-These students range in age from 18 to 56 years old and come from diverse backgrounds and socioeconomic circumstances.
-Some are starting their careers, some are making a career change.
-They each hold a desire to help people, to become nurses.
+In December 2022, 48 diverse graduates celebrated the culmination of their studies to become registered nurses.
+This first class of nurses represented the most diverse group of nursing students in the UPMC system.
+These students ranged in age from 18 to 56 years old and come from diverse backgrounds and socioeconomic circumstances.
+They each held a desire to help people, to become nurses.

 While their personal stories are incredible, one common theme emerges in the success of these students, and all those who will follow — critical support from scholarships.